Ecash is a digital payment system, developed by David Chaum in 1983, that uses cryptographic techniques to ensure secure and private payments.

 3. Ecash receipt - The user receives a set of proofs that correspond to specific amounts of bitcoin.
 These proofs can be combined to create an ecash token of any amount denominated in bitcoin.

-1. User initiates conversion - User initiates a conversion request with their mint or federation.
+1. User initiates conversion - A user initiates a conversion request with their mint or federation, typically by paying a Lightning invoice.

 2. Ecash verification and invalidation - The mint or federation verifies the validity of the ecash tokens.
 Upon verification, the mint or federation invalidates these tokens, ensuring they cannot be reused.
 This step prevents double-spending.